hubmapconsortium/hra-previews/markdown/pilot3.md

 #  Preview: HRA vs. Experimental Data

-HuBMAP Atlas Previews demonstrate functionality and resources that will become available in future releases.
-Previews may rely on externally hosted data or analysis results that were generated with processing pipelines that are not yet integrated into the HuBMAP Data Portal infrastructure.
+HuBMAP Atlas Previews demonstrate functionality and resources that will become available in future HuBMAP portal releases.
+Previews may rely on externally hosted data or analysis results that were generated with processing pipelines that are not yet integrated into the HuBMAP data infrastructure.

 ### Description

-The “[An atlas of healthy and injured cell states and niches in the human kidney](https://www.biorxiv.org/content/10.1101/2021.07.28.454201v1)” uses Human Biomolecular Atlas Program (HuBMAP) and the Kidney Precision Medicine Project (KPMP) data to create a high quality kidney atlas.
+The “[An atlas of healthy and injured cell states and niches in the human kidney](https://www.biorxiv.org/content/10.1101/2021.07.28.454201v1)” paper uses Human Biomolecular Atlas Program (HuBMAP) and the Kidney Precision Medicine Project (KPMP) data to create a high quality kidney atlas.
 The 21 tissue blocks used in the paper contain 64,693 kidney nuclei (10x Genomics snRNA-seq) from healthy reference states across 13 patient donors.
 Samples were derived from nephrectomy, biopsy, or deceased donor tissue, spanning three anatomical regions: medulla, cortex and papilla.

 The [kidney Azimuth reference](https://azimuth.hubmapconsortium.org/references/#Human%20-%20Kidney) was cross-walked to the kidney ASCT+B table using this manually compiled [lookup table](https://github.com/hubmapconsortium/azimuth-annotate/blob/main/data/kidney.json).
 The result is an “augmented kidney ASCT+B table” with information on the number of cells per cell type (percentage per total can be computed from that).